Skip to main content

 2. Create billing entity

-Use a valid access token and send a POST request to /v1/commerce/billing/billing-entities with all required request parameters.
+Use a valid access token and make a POST call to the /v1/commerce/billing/billing-entities endpoint with all required request parameters.
 On successful billing entity creation, the PayPal server returns a billing entity ID.

 -H 'Content-Type: application/json' \